ngntrgduc/Flood-It/README.md

 - 10 x 10 board, 6 colors, Infinity Level (Randomly generated).
 - Simple yet addictive strategy game, and also a time killer.
 Chilling and relaxing.
-- Customize your theme at [color.py](https://github.com/ngntrgduc/Flood-It/blob/master/color.py).
+- Customize board size, number of cell and theme.

 ## How to play